gwww/upb-lib/README.md

 ```
 git clone https://github.com/gwww/upb-lib.git
 cd upb
-poetry install
+uv sync
-poetry shell # Or activate the created virtual environment
+# Activate the created virtual environment according to the shell you are using.
 make test # to ensure everything installed properly
 ```